 Width offerings

-Pretty soon after putting up our 48x84 curtains at our family room deck doors, we realized it would’ve been great if they were wider, so that the pleats stayed pleated even when we close them at night.
+Pretty soon after putting up our 48x84 Quince cotton curtains on a curtain rod above our family room double deck doors, we realized it would’ve been great if they were wider, so that the pleats stayed pleated even when we close them at night.
+So, the big update is that we got blue curtains for the family room, and moved the Quince Slub Cotton curtains to the dining room after a few months.
+They look much better there.

 Currently, Quince curtains only come in the 48” width, so there’s room for improvement here for width options.